Note that these boots aren’t available anymore.

 To Boot New York Astoria Boot Price

-These boots cost me $398 on To Boot New York’s official website, and while you can find products from this company on Zappos, Nordstrom, and a few other sites, at the time of writing you can only pick up the Astoria on their official site.
+These boots cost me $398 on To Boot New York’s official website, they aren’t available anymore. hile you can find products from this company on Zappos, Nordstrom, and a few other sites, at the time of writing you can only pick up the Astoria on their official site.

 A week after I bought these shoes they went on sale for $280, which was a bit of a bummer, but I think that’s a better price for these boots.
 As far as boots go, a lot of people consider these “mid-range” boots since they fall in that $300-$450 sweet spot where boots stop being decent and start being quality.
 I don’t really think the Astoria deserves to fall into that category.